codecraftingtools/gsd/README.rst

 Graphical System Designer (gsd)
 ===============================

-The *gsd* program is a graphical system design tool that will enable the construction of hierarchic software components.
+The *gsd* program is a graphical system design tool (block diagram schematic editor) that will enable the construction of hierarchic software components.
 This project is in its infancy, so it doesn't do much yet.

 This tool requires *kivy* and *libavoid* (from the *adaptagrams* project), so you must install these Python libraries prior to running